scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 # Orchid Anatomy
 * Roots - terrestrial orchids may have rhizomes or tubers.
-Some terrestrial orchids have two subterranean tubers; one beinf used as a food reserve for winter.
-Epiphytic orchids have aerial roots that can be several meters long.
+Some terrestrial orchids have two subterranean tubers; one being used as a food reserve for winter. *Epiphytic* orchids have aerial roots that can be several meters long.
 * Leaves - all Orchids are monocots, in that they have a single leaf (cotyledon) that are simple with parallel veins.
 Leaves may be ovate, lanceolate or orbiulate.
 Note that Orchids of the genus *Corallorhiza* (Coralroot orchids) lack leaves altogether, and instead form are a parasite on the roots of mature trees and use specialized fungi to harvest sugars.
 * Flowers - the flowers of orchids are bilaterally symmetrical and therefore orchids found in Europe are typically made up of three sepals and three petals, where one petal being distrinctly different from the others in that it forms a lip.
 The lip often being highly decorated or of a very different shape to the other petals.
 The lip (or labellum) is actually the upper medial petal; as the flower develops, the inferior ovary usually rotates 180°